mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.md

 and not full.
 If a driver has a full waitQueue, then all requests for [Connections](#connection) will be rejected.
 If the client is continually spammed with requests, you could wind up with a scenario where as soon as the waitQueue is no longer full, it is immediately filled.
-It is not a favorable situation to be in, partially b/c it violates the fairness guarantee that the waitQueue normally provides.
+It is not a favorable situation to be in, partially b/c it violates the fairness recommendation that the waitQueue normally adheres to.

 Because of these issues, it does not make sense to
 [go against driver mantras and provide an additional knob](../driver-mantras.md#).
 We may eventually pursue an